jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+removing stat columns can be done super hackily by just hiding.

+but for chainging number of years, the tabulation for a column need to factor out the "removed" year.

+and remember, avoiding a loop within a loop could be important because time complexity.
+Seems so tempting but for now keeping rows distinct has its simpicity advantage.

+So, since this will prob need a function anyway, maybe show/hiding columns with css is too lazy.
+What happens to the model?
+Yeah, don't delete or clear field.
+Just use attributes somehow (disabled or something?).

+range -=- make circle target bigger (and still thinking through whther to have that circle be a baseball (could also be route-based, football, baketball, etc.))

+on ios the columns are chaing width based on input -- eitther that's a specific thing to address, or maybe something i just screwed up when making those into loops

 center Career Highlights aside headline when horiztontal nowrap.
 I think.
 Maybe always and this should just stretch so the cetering looks complete... so yeah maybe undo that left align

 refactor/rename cardfront so CardBack is a proper sibling